The Coachella Valley just can’t keep me away.

 Luckily, they were able to get me out on the course pretty quickly.
 I headed right out to the first tee of the Lagos nine to join a threesome set to tee off next.
 The first nine went pretty smoothly and we finished in about two hours.
 My 27-hole hopes started to get up again, but were quickly dashed when we rolled up to the first tee of the Cielo nine and found two groups waiting to tee off.

 That is often the problem with 27-hole facilities when they weave in new groups starting on one of the nines while others are coming around at their turn.
 The back nine was slower and we finished in about 2.5 hours.
-A total 4.5-hour pace for the round was pretty good on a busy day, but I was still bummed I wouldn’t be able to squeeze in the extra nine.
-So, though I have played all the public, regulation courses in the Coachella Valley, there is still a bit of “unfinished business” on two of them (Indian Palms and now Desert Princess) as I’ll want to go back and play the remaining nines I missed on my first visits.
-That will most likely wait until summer, though, when I can play them fast and cheap.
+A total 4.5-hour pace for the round was okay on a busy day, but I was still bummed I wouldn’t be able to squeeze in the extra nine.
+So, though I have played all the public, regulation courses in the Coachella Valley, there is still a bit of “unfinished business” on this one as I’ll want to go back and play the remaining nine I missed on this first visit.
+That will most likely wait until summer, though, when I can play it fast and cheap.

 As for the course itself, Desert Princess is a very solid overall design.
 It’s a good-looking course with a resort “oasis” feel.
 It won’t blow you away compared to the more dramatic high-end courses in the desert, but it’s another enjoyable mid-range option.